Amenability and covariant injectivity of locally compact quantum groups: Abstract

 \section{Abstract}

-As is well known, the equivalence between amenability of a locally compact group $G$ and injectivity of its von Neumann algebra $\LG$ does not hold in general beyond discrete groups.
+As is well known, the equivalence between amenability of a locally compact group $G$ and injectivity of its von Neumann algebra $\LG$ does not hold in general beyond inner amenable groups.
 In this paper, we show that the equivalence persists for all locally compact groups if $\LG$ is considered as a $\TC$-module with respect to a natural action.
 In fact, we prove an appropriate version of this result for every locally compact quantum group.
-As a result, we also answer an open problem posed by B\'{e}dos and Tuset in \e{Amenability and co-amenability for locally compact quantum groups}, Int.
-J. Math.
-14, no. 8 (2003) 865-884.